flytbase/flytdocs/source/docs/FlytSim/docker/troubleshooting.rst

 How to get FlytSim run logs?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Many errors can be caught in the FlytOS run log itself.

+You can use our :ref:`logviewer web app <flytos_logs>` to see the logs in your browser.

-You should attach the file ``/flyt/logs/startup/flyt_startup.log`` , which will be present inside FlytSim's docker container, with your question on the forum.
+Otherwise, you can also attach the file ``/flyt/logs/runlogs/flyt_runlogs.log``, which will be present inside FlytSim's docker container, with your question on the forum.
 To open terminal inside the container, :ref:`click here <flytsim_shell>`.
 You can view the log in a terminal using the following command:

 .. code-block:: bash